Royal Air Force Museum Midlands: History

 The London museum was officially opened at the Colindale (then part of Hendon) London site on 15 November 1972 by Queen Elizabeth II.
 The hangars housed just 36 aircraft at opening.
 Over the years, the collection increased and aircraft were stored at RAF stations around the country when they were not on display to the public.

 On 1 May 1979, the Cosford site was opened at RAF Cosford, one of the RAF stations which had been used to store the museum's collection of aircraft.
 On opening, the museum initially exhibited airframes which had been used for technical training at RAF Cosford.
 In the following years additional aircraft were added to the collection, and in 1980 it was agreed that the British Airways Collection be displayed at Cosford.
 On 21 June 1998 four additional galleries were opened, housing art, temporary exhibitions and other aviation subjects.
 13 May 2002 saw the relocation of the RAF Museum Conservation Centre from Cardington, Bedfordshire to Cosford.
 The centre, costing £2.4 million, was opened by Marshal of the Royal Air Force Sir Michael Beetham.

 In its early years, it was named The Aerospace Museum.
 In 1998 the name was changed to RAF Museum Cosford, and in March 2022 it was renamed RAF Museum Midlands.

 The Cosford site includes several developmental aircraft such as those that led to the English Electric Lightning and the second prototype of the BAC TSR-2.
-A lot of the aircraft are very rare, such as the only Boulton Paul Defiant in the world and one of only two surviving Vickers Wellingtons left in the world.
+Several of the aircraft are very rare, such as the only Boulton Paul Defiant, the only Vickers Valiant and one of only two surviving Vickers Wellingtons left in the world.

 The first director of the museum was Dr John Tanner who retired in 1987.
 In 1988 Dr Michael A Fopp (who had previously directed the London Transport Museum) was appointed and was Director General of all three sites covered by the museum until his retirement in 2010.

 The site can be reached by public transport via the neighbouring Cosford railway station on the Wolverhampton to Shrewsbury Line.